Count On Our Middle Tennessee Personal Injury Lawyers To Fight Tirelessly For You

 Proving Negligence In Personal Injury Lawsuits

-After establishing that the defendant owed you a duty of care, you will need to show that they breached this duty by acting negligently or intentionally causing you harm.
+After establishing the defendant owed you a duty of care, you will need to show they breached this duty by acting negligently or intentionally causing you harm.
 Negligence occurs when a person fails to act with the level of care that a reasonable person would under similar circumstances.
 For example, if a driver runs a red light and collides with your car, he or she could be considered negligent because a reasonable person would know not to run a red light.
 Conversely, if a driver intentionally hits you with his or her car, this would be considered an intentional act.

 Proving causation can sometimes be the most difficult element of a personal injury lawsuit to establish.
 You will need to show that the defendant’s breach of duty was the direct cause of your injuries and that you would not have been injured but for their actions.
 For example, if you were involved in a car accident and suffered serious injuries, you will need to show that the other driver’s negligence was the direct cause of your injuries.
 This could be done by presenting evidence such as the police report, witness testimony, or expert opinion.

 If you are successful in proving another party’s liability for your injuries, you might be able to recover both economic and noneconomic damage, according to Tenn.
 Code Ann. §29-39-101.
 First, you could claim economic damages for financial losses such as medical bills and lost income.
-The second type of damages are called noneconomic damages and aims to compensate you for intangible losses like pain and suffering.
+The second type of damages is called noneconomic damages and aims to compensate you for intangible losses like pain and suffering.

 An additional form of compensation may be available in personal injury claims in rare cases.
 Under Tenn.
-Code Ann. §29-39-104, you could be entitled to punitive damages if the person who caused the injury acted fraudulently, intentionally, maliciously, or recklessly.
+Code Ann. §29-39-104, you could be entitled to punitive damages if the person who caused the injury acted fraudulently, intentionally, maliciously or recklessly.
 Punitive damages are not intended to compensate you for your losses but instead are meant to punish the wrongdoer and deter others from taking similar actions in the future.

 The amount of damages you are awarded in a personal injury lawsuit will depend on the severity of your injuries and the impact they have had on your life.
 Seeking all the possible damages for a personal injury claim is not something to attempt alone as the requirements to prove a damage claim may be stringent.
 Our knowledgeable local personal injury attorneys could help you successfully put together an effective claim to damages.